tojahech/website/content/pyramid-tent/index.md

 ---
 title: "MYOG Pyramid Tent"
+description: "Plans for an ultralight single-pole pyramid tent"
 ---

 Pyramid tents are popular amongst ultralight hikers, but almost completely unknown outside of that community.